Foreign relations of India: Role of the Prime Minister

-Jawaharlal Nehru, India's first Prime Minister, promoted a strong personal role for the Prime Minister but a weak institutional structure.
+Jawaharlal Nehru, India's first Prime Minister, promoted a strong personal role for the Prime Minister.
 Nehru served concurrently as Prime Minister and Minister of External Affairs; he made all major foreign policy decisions himself after consulting with his advisers and then entrusted the conduct of international affairs to senior members of the Indian Foreign Service.
-He was the main founding fathers of the Panchsheel or the Five Principles of Peaceful Co-existence.
+He was the main founding father of the Panchsheel or the Five Principles of Peaceful Co-existence.

-His successors continued to exercise considerable control over India's international dealings, although they generally appointed separate ministers of external affairs.

-India's second prime minister, Lal Bahadur Shastri (1964–66), expanded the Prime Minister Office (sometimes called the Prime Minister's Secretariat) and enlarged its powers.
+His successors continued to exercise considerable control over India's international dealings, although they appointed separate ministers of external affairs.India's second prime minister, Lal Bahadur Shastri (1964–66), expanded the Prime Minister's Office (sometimes called the Prime Minister's Secretariat) and enlarged its powers.
 By the 1970s, the Office of the Prime Minister had become the de facto coordinator and supra-ministry of the Indian government.
-The enhanced role of the office strengthened the prime minister's control over foreign policy making at the expense of the Ministry of External Affairs.
+The enhanced role of the office strengthened the prime minister's control over foreign policymaking at the expense of the Ministry of External Affairs.
 Advisers in the office provided channels of information and policy recommendations in addition to those offered by the Ministry of External Affairs.
 A subordinate part of the office—the Research and Analysis Wing (RAW)—functioned in ways that significantly expanded the information available to the prime minister and his advisers.
 The RAW gathered intelligence, provided intelligence analysis to the Office of the Prime Minister, and conducted covert operations abroad.

 The prime minister's control and reliance on personal advisers in the Office of the Prime Minister was particularly strong under the tenures of Indira Gandhi (1966–77 and 1980–84) and her son, Rajiv (1984–89), who succeeded her, and weaker during the periods of coalition governments.
-Observers find it difficult to determine whether the locus of decision-making authority on any particular issue lies with the Ministry of External Affairs, the Council of Ministers, the Office of the Prime Minister, or the prime minister himself.
+Observers find it difficult to determine whether the locus of decision-making authority on any issue lies with the Ministry of External Affairs, the Council of Ministers, the Office of the Prime Minister, or the prime minister himself.

 The Prime Minister is however free to appoint advisers and special committees to examine various foreign policy options and areas of interest.
 In a recent instance, Manmohan Singh appointed K. Subrahmanyam in 2005 to head a special government task force to study 'Global Strategic Developments' over the next decade.
 The Task Force submitted its conclusions to the Prime Minister in 2006.
 The report has not yet been released in the public domain.

+India's historical inclination towards a "non-aligned" foreign policy has witnessed a shift under Prime Minister Narendra Modi's leadership since 2014, as New Delhi has displayed a heightened level of "assertiveness" in its international engagements.